Kell Brook: Brook vs. DeLuca

 After a layoff of 14 months, Brook returned to the ring on 8 February 2020 to face Mark DeLuca for the vacant WBO Inter-Continental light-middleweight title.
 Brook was ranked #10 by the WBC while DeLuca was ranked #7 by the WBA at super welterweight.
-Brook knocked his opponent down in the third round and ultimately won by seventh-round knockout when he connected with a strong left hook.
+Brook marked his return to boxing with a decisive victory over DeLuca, securing a knockout in the seventh round.
+Brook showcased his dominance throughout the match, knocking DeLuca down in the third round before delivering a powerful left hook that concluded the fight.
+Brook expressed a sense of urgency, stating that this is his last chance and that he aims to make 2020 his year, reflecting on the challenges he has faced since 2016.

 Return to welterweight

 Brook vs. Crawford, Khan

 On 14 November 2020, Brook moved back down to the welterweight division and attempted to become a two-time welterweight champion when he faced undefeated Terence Crawford in Paradise, Nevada for his WBO world title.
 In the fourth round, Crawford caught Brook with a stiff, hard right jab, and the referee administered a standing count to the latter.
 The fight continued, but Crawford quickly landed a flurry of shots which prompted the referee to step in and halt the contest, making Crawford the winner by fourth-round technical knockout.

-On November 29th 2021, It was announced that Brook would face long time rival Amir Khan on February, 19th 2022 at the AO Arena in Manchester, England in a 149 catchweight bout.
-Brook dominated and battered Khan to score a 6th round TKO.
+On November 29, 2021, It was announced that Brook would face long time rival Amir Khan on February, 19th 2022 at the AO Arena in Manchester, England in a 149 catchweight bout.
+Brook won the fight by TKO in the sixth round.
+He started strong, using his jab effectively and landing clean shots.
+Khan had moments of success early on, but Brook's power and precision began to take over as the fight progressed.
+In the sixth round, Brook landed a series of punches that prompted the referee to stop the fight, giving Brook the victory.